monodot/monodot/README.md

 🔭 I also like to work on side projects.
 In my free time, I'm also working on:

+- [Mainmates][mainmates] - a personal, private PIM for feeling better connected to your friends
+- [Apoll.app][apoll], a way to create and share super-simple polls -- ideal for meetings and workshops.
 - [Tutorial Works][tw] - a tech blog and library of tutorials for cloud and software engineers working with technologies like Docker, Kubernetes, Java and more.
 I also publish code samples to the [tutorialworks GitHub organisation][tworg].
-- [Live Curtain][lc], a message displayer and countdown clock for your online meetings
-- [Apoll.app][apoll], a way to create and share super-simple polls -- ideal for meetings and workshops.

 🤔 I'm interested in: